-(7) After my second arrest, the Crown — based on the advice of my social worker/probation officer — recommended 6 months closed custody (i.e. jail) for my offense.
+(7) After my second arrest, the Crown — based on the recommendation of my social worker/probation officer — sought 6 months closed custody (i.e. jail) for my offense.
 My lawyer vigorously fought that by obtaining character reference letters for me.
 We appealed to teachers, work managers, etc. including members of a church I used to belong to.
 I was turned down by an old Sunday school teacher.
 Nevertheless, the judge did side with me and I was spared hard jail time in favour of community service.

 (9) As a teenager I dropped out of high school and was arrested twice (no criminal record by the grace of Canada’s Young Offenders’ Act).
 I eventually went on to finish high school at age 20, after having bounced around five different schools.
 At the nadir of my teenage years I ate food that had been tossed away by others and endured a brief spell of homelessness in my first year of university.

 (10) I chased someone, whom I thought was an assassin trying to hurt my family, with a loaded handgun, only to find out later that the “assassin” was just a random shoplifter who had ran through my backyard — fleeing from the police (but not known to me at the time) — on the same day that one of my family members was assaulted (and fit the profile of the attacker).
 Luckily I never shot that guy because there was, unbeknownst to me, a cop that followed me chasing this person (and I was on probation at the time).
 Anyhow, I tired after chasing the guy for only 500 metres and lost him when he hopped a fence — cinematic chase scenes are totally unrealistic!